CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Experiments

-\begin{itemize} [leftmargin=*] \item~\underline{Kernel-based method}: Weisfeiler-Lehman subtree kernel (\textbf{WL})~\cite{shervashidze2011weisfeiler}, Graphlet Kernel(\textbf{GL}), and Deep Graph Kernel (\textbf{DGK})~\cite{yanardag2015deep}: They first decompose graphs into sub-components based on the kernel definition, then learn graph embeddings in a feature-based manner. \item~\underline{Graph embedding-based methods}: \textbf{Sub2vec}~\cite{adhikari2018sub2vec}, \textbf{Node2vec}~\cite{grover2016node2vec}, \textbf{Graph2vec}~\cite{narayanan2017graph2vec}: They extend document embedding neural networks to learn representations of entire graphs. \item~\underline{Graph neural network methods}: \textbf{InfoGraph}~\cite{sun2019infograph}: It is an unsupervised with the pooling operator for graph representation learning base on the mutual information maximization. \textbf{GCC}~\cite{qiu2020gcc}: It follows pre-training and fine-tuning paradigm for graph representation learning. \textbf{GarphCL}~\cite{you2020graph}: It implements contrastive learning between augmented graphs to obtain graph representation in an unsupervised manner. \end{itemize} ${\our}_{GIN}$ denotes GIN~\cite{xu2018powerful} trained under the proposed framework {\our}.
-The graph encoder candidates include GAT~\cite{velivckovic2017graph}, GCN~\cite{kipf2016semi}, and DGCNN~\cite{zhang2018end}, which are combined with GIN to conduct collaborative contrastive learning.
-The representations learned by ${\our}_{GIN}$ are extracted for the downstream graph classification.
-We test the task ten times and report the average accuracy and the standard deviation.
+We first evaluate the representations learned by CGCL in the setting of unsupervised learning.
+We follow the same process of InfoGraph~\cite{sun2019infograph}, where representations are learned by models without any labels and then fed into a SVM to evaluate the graph classification performance. ${\text{CGCL}}_{GIN}$ denotes GIN~\cite{xu2018powerful} trained under the proposed framework CGCL.
+The graph encoder candidates include GAT, GCN, and DGCNN, which are combined with GIN to conduct collaborative contrastive learning.
+The representations learned by ${\text{CGCL}}_{GIN}$ are extracted for the downstream graph classification.
+We test the task 10 times and report the average accuracy and the standard deviation.
 In our experiments, only two graph encoders or three graph encoders collaborative learning settings are used.
-The result of ${\our}_{GIN}$ we report in Table~\ref{tab:results_all} is the best, and the results of other assembly are reported in Table~\ref{tab:results_selection}.
-More detailed information about training settings can be viewed in Appendix~\ref{app:graph_level}.
-From the results in Table~\ref{tab:results_all}, {\our} achieves the best result on the six datasets.
-In particular, compared with GraphCL, GraphCL has an advantage in the dataset RDT-M, but not in some datasets with a low average node degree.
-This observation is also in line with our illustration in Figure~\ref{fig:illustration}, because when the graph is small and not dense enough, the perturbation from the data augmentation is more likely to damage the invariance, e.g., a greater probability of affecting the graph connectivity by dropping a single node.
+The result of ${\text{CGCL}}_{GIN}$ we report in Table~\ref{tab:results_unsupervised} is the best.
+From the results in Table~\ref{tab:results_unsupervised}, CGCL achieves the best result on seven out of nine datasets.
+Noting that GraphCL and RGCL have better result on RDT-M, where average node degree is extremely large compared to other datasets.
+On the contrary, those two methods with data augmentations perform worse then the proposed CGCL on other datasets with a low average node degree.
+This observation is in line with our illustration in Figure~\ref{fig:illustration}, since when the graph is small and not dense enough, the perturbation from the data augmentation is more likely to damage the invariance, e.g., a greater probability of affecting the graph connectivity by dropping a single node.